PistachioPony/gamesparks-docs/Tutorials/Multiplayer/Understanding and Testing Challenges.md

 The challenge states are as follows:

-  * *WAITING* : The challenge has past the expiry time with the right conditions to start but the start time hasn't been met.
+  * *WAITING* : The challenge has passed the expiry time with the right conditions to start but the start time hasn't been met.
   * *RUNNING* : The challenge is active.
   * *ISSUED* : The challenge has been issued by the challenger and is now waiting for the start condition to be met or expiry time to be met to transition to "WAITING" or go straight into "RUNNING".
   * *EXPIRED:* Expiry time has been met before start conditions could be met.